DARIAH-DE/StyleGuideTemplate/README.md

 ![template screenshot](./screenshot_1.png)

-* based on Patrick Heck's DARIAH-DE template (patrick@patrickheck.de)
-* this template requires Bootstrap (2.2.2) and jQuery (1.8.2)
-* the goal is to facilitate the development of interfaces for web tools that are part of DARIAH-DE
+The goal of this template is to facilitate the development of interfaces for web tools that are part of the DARIAH-DE ecosystem.

+This template complements the report R. 1.2.2/R. 7.5 *Usability Criteria for External Requests of Collaboration*, specifically the *DARIAH-DE Style Guide* contained in the Appendix.

-## How to use this template?
+## How to view this template?

 1. `git clone` this repository
 2. `cd` into the `templates` directory